TwoFistedJustice/square-pie/docs/catalog_item.md

 'product_type' will also be set to 'APPOINTMENTS_SERVICE' if any of the item variations you add have the properties `service_duration` or 'available_for_booking'
 In other words, you must not try to mix and match Regular and Appointment items.
 Square may let you do this.
 But we don't.

+## Item Variation

+Note: This is for upserting a new object.
+It does not cover updating an existing one.

+###Pricing a new item:
+If you wish to set a fixed price, there is no need to set pricing type.
+This will be done automatically when you add a price.

+Conversely, if you made a mistake and wish to change to variable pricing, you need only set the pricing type to variable.
+The price data will be cleared automatically.